 Applications and Admissions

 The Department of Communication at Texas A&M University engages a holistic application review process to make admission decisions.
 As such, all applications are reviewed by the Graduate Instructional Committee of the department.
 This review process examines all application materials for indicators of success, which include evidence of academic merit and achievement as well as evidence of perseverance and “grit” (skills related to overcoming adversity, problem solving, time management, etc.).
-There are no minimum GRE or GPA requirements for admission.
+The are no minimum GPA requirements for admission.

 Each applicant is considered for financial support in the form of a teaching assistantship or fellowship (unless otherwise indicated in the application(.
 Applicants applying after the deadline may find that funding resources have been expended, and/or all available slots for the upcoming year have been filled.

 The Department of Communication admits students each fall semester.
 The deadline for fall admission applications is December 15 of the prior calendar year.
 (There are no admissions for spring or summer starts)

 1. Application.
 Submit application through the TAMU Graduate CAS system.
 After an applicant submits an application, they will receive an acknowledgement and a UIN.
 With the UIN, they can log into the CAS System to check the status of the application.
 Applicants should follow directions for submission of all materials provided in this application portal.